-Plan for the webinar
+Plan for the workshop

 - Part A: Mixed methods are not smoothies

+- Part B: The information map-a quick tour of quantitative and qualitative methods

+- Part C: Research frameworks align questions to lines of evidence

-- Part B: Review of research frameworks and lines of evidence
+- Part D: Quick tour of lines of evidence

+- Part E: Common measures emerge from mixed-mode analysis

-- Part C: Mixed modes: A Bayesian view
+- Part F: Mixed modes: A Bayesian view

+- Appendix: Review of lines of evidence

-Cases Studies
+Case Studies

-- 1. Evaluation of Federal drought assistance (1991) - 2.
+- 1. Evaluation of Federal Drought Assistance (1991) - 2.
 Evaluation of the Farm Improvement Marketing Loan Act (2002) - 3.
-Evaluation of Big Brothers (1988) & Evaluation of the Closure of Portage Air Training Base (1993) - 4.
-Evaluation of the National Child Benefit (2005)
+Evaluation of the National Child Benefit (2005) - 4.
+The etiology and sequelae of workplace accidents (2016)

-Part A: Mixed Methods are Not Smoothies
+Part A Mixed-Methods are Not Smoothies